Which of the following is a type of graphical display used to summarize qualitative, discrete data?

 A researcher measures mean health scores of children at a local school and compares these scores to the mean health score known in the general population.
 Assuming that the population variance is unknown, what type of t test is appropriate for this study?

-a. one-sample t test
+Computing a one-sample t test is appropriate when

 Which of the following is an assumption for computing any type of independent sample t test?